-Ruby Alice Berry, AKA Ruby Falls - Narrative is essential and inescapable
+Ruby Alice Berry, AKA Ruby Falls - Interview

 Ruby Falls is a thinking and intensely feeling fine art film photographer based in Appalachia, East Tennessee.
 This thought provoking interview is filled with insightful words of wisdom and incredible ideas as they relate to her practice of film.
 She shares with us her concept of failure and Eureka moments, the importance of narrative, getting into the zone, her experience of synesthesia and the idea of balance.